What Is a Personal Loan?

 How Lenders Assess Your Application

-• Credit score and history β€” payment history, defaults, CCJs, recent searches.
-The biggest factor.
+• credit score and history - payment history, defaults, CCJs, recent searches.
+The biggest factor by far.

-• Income and employment status β€” employed, self-employed, and benefit income all assessed differently.
-Most lenders require at least 6 months with current employer or 2+ years of self-employment accounts.
+• Income and employment status - employed, self-employed, and benefit income are all assessed differently.
+Most lenders want at least 6 months with your current employer, or 2+ years of self-employment accounts.

-• Existing debt levels β€” how much you already owe vs your income (debt-to-income ratio).
-High existing credit card balances or other loans reduce how much more a lender will offer.
+• Existing debt levels - how much you already owe vs your income.
+High existing balances or other loans reduce how much more a lender will offer.

-• Loan purpose β€” some lenders won't lend for gambling, business purposes, or purchasing property.
-Being clear and honest about the purpose matters.
+• Loan purpose - some lenders won't fund gambling, business purposes, or property purchases.
+Be clear and honest about the purpose.

-• Loan amount and term β€” longer terms mean lower monthly payments but higher total interest.
-Lenders also consider affordability at the monthly payment level.
+• Loan amount and term - longer terms mean lower monthly payments but more total interest.
+Lenders also check affordability at the monthly payment level.

 How to Get the Best Personal Loan Rate